On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Theoretical Analysis

 \subsection{General Nonlinear Models}

 In this section, we study the binary classification problem using a general nonlinear model.
 We consider a model with $b$ parameters, i.e., $\vw \in \sR^b$.
-Without loss of generality, we assume the output of the function $f_\vw$ to lie in $[-1, +1]$.
-Furthermore, we assume isoperimetry of the data distribution:
+Without loss of generality, we assume the output of the function $f_\vw$ to lies in $[-1, +1]$.
+Similarly to the $K$-mode Gaussian mixture model studied in the linear case, we assume the data distribution to be a composition of $K$ sub-distributions.
+Furthermore, each of these distributions are isoperimetric.